InaSusnoschi/trainAwear-app-v1/README.md

 ## Train-A-Wear
 ### A wearable workout monitor that provides real time feedback on the user's form while performing basic workouts to improve shape and exercise outcomes.

-This uses a Raspberry Pi and three Inertial Measurement Units that detect position and orientation of the body segments they are palced on.
+This uses a Raspberry Pi and three Inertial Measurement Units that detect position and orientation of the body segments they are placed on.

 ## Prerequisites
 Inertial Measurement Unit train-box